|Vice Chancellor for Research:

 - Application Fee: The application form must be accompanied by a nonrefundable on-line payment, check or money order payable to Montana Tech in the amount of $50.00 (subject to change).
 An application will not be processed until the application fee is received.
 This fee expires after one year.

-- Financial Award Application: If applying for institutional financial support (not federal funds or loans), submit the Graduate School Financial Award Application (http://www.mtech.edu/academics/gradschool/Forms/financial-award-application.pdf).
+- Financial Award Application: If applying for institutional financial support (not federal funds or loans), submit the Graduate School Financial Award Application (https://www.mtech.edu/gradschool/Forms/financial-award-application.pdf) .
 This form is used to apply for institutional financial support, such as a Graduate Teaching Assistantship (GTA) or Graduate Research Assistantship (GTA).
 Complete a FAFSA to apply for federal financial aid (loans) which are available only to U.S. citizens and permanent residents.

 - Transcripts: Official transcripts are required from all undergraduate and graduate schools attended.
-Contact the Registrar(s) at your previous school(s) and request that official transcripts be forwarded directly to the Graduate Studies Office.
-At least one transcript must include evidence of receipt of a bachelor’s degree.
-Applicants in the process of completeing their bachelor’s degree should have their university’s registrar send a complete transcript at the time the degree is awarded.
+Contact the Registrar(s) at your previous school(s) and request that official transcripts be forwarded directly to the Graduate School.
+At least one transcript must include evidence of receipt of a bachelor's degree.
+Applicants in the process of completing their bachelor's degree also should have their university's registrar send a complete transcript at the time the degree is awarded.
 Admission will be provisional until the final transcript is received.

 - Immunization Records: If you were born after December 31, 1956, submit proof of two separate doses of measles and rubella immunization (MMR) by immunization record or a physician's record of diagnosis (with day, month, and year of immunization and signature or initials of doctor or nurse).
 Students enrolled exclusively in distance-delivered courses are exempt from the immunization requirements.

 - Applicants who are citizens of countries or attended college in countries other than Australia, Canada, England, Ireland, New Zealand, Scotland, or Wales are required to certify English proficiency by supplying one of the following:

 - Official IELTS score report showing a minimum score of 6.5.
-(The Materials Science PhD Program requires a score 7.0) Please obtain all information concerning this test at www.ielts.org.
+(The Materials Science PhD Program requires a score of 7.0) Please obtain information concerning this test at www.ielts.org.

-- Immunization Records: A physician-validated certification on medical stationary, Montana Tech’s International Student Health Form or the World Health Organization Certificate showing immunization for rubella, measles (two doses of measles vaccine after 1st birthday, including month, day, and year), tetanus, diptheria, and a recent (within the last year) skin test for tuberculosis.
-Each of these must be identified on the record in English and must be signed by a physician or registered nurse and include month, day, and year of each immunization.
-Immunization records are required before a visa will be provided.
+- Immunization Records: A physician-validated certification on medical stationary, Montana Tech's International Student Health Form, or the World Health Organization Certificate showing immunization for rubella, measles (two doses of measles vaccine after 1st birthday, including month, day, and year), tetanus, diphtheria, and a recent (within the last year) skin test for tuberculosis.
+Each of these immunizations must be identified on the record in English and must be signed by a physician or registered nurse and include month, day, and year of each immunization.
+Immunization records are required before a visa can be requested.

 Graduate students who break the continuity of enrollment at Montana Tech for two (2) consecutive semesters, excluding summer, are required to apply for readmission.